larsensong/alx-low_level_programming/0x0E-structures_typedef/README.md

 Required : A a function that returns 1 if the input integer is a prime number, otherwise return 0.
 💡Fun Fact : “Saito: Inception.
 Is it possible?
 Inception (2010)

+7. They say we only use a fraction of our brain's true potential.
+Now that's when we're awake.
+When we're asleep, we can do almost anything
+File : 100-is_palindrome.c
+Required : A function that returns 1 if a string is a palindrome and 0 if not.
+Note : An empty string is a palindrome
+💡*Fun Fact :

+Cobb : "They say we only use a fraction of our brain's true potential.
+Now that's when we're awake."
+"When we're asleep, we can do almost anything."
+-Leonardo DiCaprio as Cobb
+8. Inception.
+Now, before you bother telling me it's impossible...
+File : 101-wildcmp.c
+Required : A function that compares two strings and returns 1 if the strings can be considered identical, otherwise return 0.
+Expected Results :
+*s2 can contain the special character .
+The special char * can replace any string (including an empty string) 💡*Fun Fact :

+Cobb: "Inception.
+Now, before you bother telling me it's impossible" Leonardo DiCaprio as Cobb